-The fiscal year (FY) 2026 operating budget requests for the general fund total \$48,261,018, an increase of 4.2% over FY2025.
+The fiscal year (FY) 2026 operating budget requests for the general fund total \$48,322,467, an increase of 4.3% over FY2025.
 This is not inclusive of the operating budget override.
-If Town Meeting approves the override in May the operating budget would increase to \$XX or xx% over FY2025.
-As mentioned in the Executive Summary, there are still several budget items outstanding to present final FY 2026 budget totals.
+If Town Meeting approves the override in May, the operating budget would increase to \$50,415,506 or 8.8% over FY2025.
+All numbers presented below show the FY26 Operating budget without the overrides included.
+For details pertaining to the overrides, please see the FY26 Operating Override page.
+See below for a summary of the operating budget revenues and expenditures.